mohsinnazir967/SIEM-Notes/SIEM Tasks/Alert Descriptions, Investigation  & Mitigation.md

 This rule uses a machine learning job to detect an anomalous Windows process with an unusual parent-child relationship, which could indicate malware execution or persistence activities on the host machine.

+**Possible investigation steps**

+If the parent process is a legitimate system utility or service, this could be related to software updates or system management.
+If the parent process is something user-facing like an Office application, this process could be more suspicious.

+Investigate the process metadata — such as the digital signature, directory, etc. — to obtain more context that can indicate whether the executable is associated with an expected software vendor or package.

+Validate if the activity has a consistent cadence (for example, if it runs monthly or quarterly), as it could be part of a monthly or quarterly business process.

+Retrieve the files' SHA-256 hash values using the PowerShell `Get-FileHash` cmdlet and search for the existence and reputation of the hashes in resources like VirusTotal.

+#### Mitigation

+If the triage identified malware, search the environment for additional compromised hosts.

+Stop suspicious processes.

+Immediately block the identified indicators of compromise (IoCs).

+Inspect the affected systems for additional malware backdoors like reverse shells, reverse proxies, or droppers that attackers could use to reinfect the system.

+Remove and block malicious artifacts identified during triage.